joker-pper/intellij-mpvp-maven/README_en.md

 #search.nx3.repository-version-use-new-url=http://localhost:8081/
 #search.nx3.repository-version-use-new-url=http://localhost:8081/,http://localhost:8083/

-# search nexus cache save period（Unit: minutes, value should be > 0, use default value 360 when not configured or illegal）-- 2.1.x added
+# search nexus cache save period (Unit: minutes, value should be > 0, use default value 360 when not configured or illegal)-- 2.1.x added
 #search.nx.cache-save-period=360

+# user's private nexus server release query result cache period, and 30 minutes by default when not configured (Unit: minutes, value should be > 0 and <= 360.
+When not configured or < 1, use default value; when value > maximum value, use default maximum value)
+search.user-repository-search-result.release-cache-period=30

+# user's private nexus server snapshots query result cache period, and 1 minutes by default when not configured（Unit: minutes, value should be > 0 and <= 360.
+When not configured or < 1, use default value; when value > maximum value, use default maximum value)
+search.user-repository-search-result.snapshots-cache-period=1

 ```